TheGoodlike13/oblivion_dmg/README.md

 I tried to time various weapons and spells, their swap durations, attack animations and so on using recorded video and sound cues.
-I've come to the conclusion that these must be some factor (likely weight) that influences these durations.
+I've come to the conclusion that there must be some factor (likely weight) that influences these durations.
 Furthermore they seemed a little random, although only within a few frames.

 In any case, I decided to use one set of timings for melee weapons, one for bows,